-plied Water Component Process Assumptions Approach Data Sources Groundwater Pumping Groundwater is pumped from the Subbasin when available precipitation Groundwater pumped from the Napa Valley is insufficient to meet the water demands of irrigated crops and Subbasin to meet water demands including Groundwater pumping within the landscaped land use units.
-Groundwater is also pumped to supply other Napa Valley Subbasin Soil Root Zone Model, L agricultural irrigation, landscaping irrigation, Subbasin occurs only for the purpose water uses reliant upon groundwater, including demands for domestic Census Bureau, CA Water Plan Update 2013, domestic uses (including those in municipal and of meeting water demands where uses (in both unincorporated and incorporated areas), commercial and Napa County Department of Planning, Buildin unincorporated parts of the Subbasin), and groundwater is a source of supply industrial uses within incorporated areas, and wineries in unincorporated and Environmental Services, City of Napa, Tov commercial uses including uses by wineries. within the Subbasin. areas. of Yountville, City of St. Helena, City of Calisto Imported Surface Water from the Water from municipal reservoirs in Napa River Watershed Uplands Water diverted from the Napa River Watershed to the Napa River Watershed outside of municipal reservoirs and later conveyed into to the the Subbasin is conveyed to the subbasin by transmission pipes, includes some point of use without losses that Napa County Department of Planning, Buildin applications to agricultural lands documented by would affect groundwater recharge and Environmental Services, City of Napa, Tow the municipalities. or streamflows in the Subbasin.
-Reported reservoir diversions are tabulated and presented in Chapter 5. of Yountville, City of St. Helena, City of Calisto Imported Surface Water from the Water imported to the Subbasin State Water Project (though the from the State Water Project is North Bay Aqueduct) conveyed to the point of use without Water imported to the Napa Valley Subbasin from losses that would affect Napa County Department of Planning, Buildin sources outside the Napa River Watershed to groundwater recharge or and Environmental Services, City of Napa, Tov supply municipal water uses. streamflows in the Subbasin.
-Reported reservoir diversions are tabulated and presented in Chapter 5. of Yountville, City of St. Helena, City of Calisto In-subbasin Surface Water Water diverted from instream flows Diversions in the Subbasin are reported accurately to the State Water Resources Control Board. (see Water Diversions of instream flow by water users with Budget Framework Table for notes points of diversion located within the Napa Valley about uncertainty related to these Described as service diversions are taked at a described in Charter 5 Chata Mister Deservices Control Deservice Subbasin. data.)
+Applied Water Component Process Assumptions Approach Data Sources Groundwater Pumping Groundwater is pumped from the Subbasin when available precipitation Groundwater pumped from the Napa Valley is insufficient to meet the water demands of irrigated crops and Subbasin to meet water demands including Groundwater pumping within the landscaped land use units.
+Groundwater is also pumped to supply other Napa Valley Subbasin Soil Root Zone Model, U.S. agricultural irrigation, landscaping irrigation, Subbasin occurs only for the purpose water uses reliant upon groundwater, including demands for domestic Census Bureau, CA Water Plan Update 2013, Napa domestic uses (including those in municipal and of meeting water demands where uses (in both unincorporated and incorporated areas), commercial and County Department of Planning, Building, and unincorporated parts of the Subbasin), and groundwater is a source of supply industrial uses within incorporated areas, and wineries in unincorporated Environmental Services, City of Napa, Town of commercial uses including uses by wineries. within the Subbasin. areas.
+Yountville, City of St. Helena, City of Calistoga Imported Surface Water from the Water from municipal reservoirs in Napa River Watershed Uplands Water diverted from the Napa River Watershed to the Napa River Watershed outside of municipal reservoirs and later conveyed into to the the Subbasin is conveyed to the subbasin by transmission pipes, includes some point of use without losses that Napa County Department of Planning, Building, and applications to agricultural lands documented by would affect groundwater recharge Environmental Services, City of Napa, Town of the municipalities. or streamflows in the Subbasin.
+Reported reservoir diversions are tabulated and presented in Chapter 5.
+Yountville, City of St. Helena, City of Calistoga Imported Surface Water from the Water imported to the Subbasin State Water Project (though the from the State Water Project is North Bay Aqueduct) conveyed to the point of use without Water imported to the Napa Valley Subbasin from losses that would affect Napa County Department of Planning, Building, and sources outside the Napa River Watershed to groundwater recharge or Environmental Services, City of Napa, Town of supply municipal water uses. streamflows in the Subbasin.
+Reported reservoir diversions are tabulated and presented in Chapter 5.
+Yountville, City of St. Helena, City of Calistoga In-subbasin Surface Water Water diverted from instream flows Diversions in the Subbasin are reported accurately to the State Water Resources Control Board. (see Water Diversions of instream flow by water users with Budget Framework Table for notes points of diversion located within the Napa Valley about uncertainty related to these Subbasin. data.)
 Reported reservoir diversions are tabulated and presented in Chapter 5.
 State Water Resources Control Board Recycled Water (includes Recycled water applications in the applications for municipal Water re-applied to meet water demands in the Subbasin are reported accurately to landscaping and agricultural Napa Valley Subbasin following treatment at the State Water Resources Control Reported deliveries of recycled water are tabulated and presented in irrigation) municipal wastewater facilities.
 Board.
 Chapter 5.
 Town of Yountville, Napa Sanitation District